Scenefiltering can be hazardous to both your mind and body if used extensively. Avoid scenefiltering if possible.

 If you’re an aspiring young encoder or someone who has been around fansubbing for a while, you’ve probably heard the term “scenefiltering”.
 But what is scenefiltering?
 As the name suggests, it is simply filtering different scenes or frames of a video clip distinctly.

-Next, you need to come up with a common set of filters that can be applied to most of the video.
-Usually, this filtering includes denoising and debanding.
-If you can't come up with anything suitable, don't fret; you'll have plenty more chances to filter later.
+Next, you need to choose what filtering will be done to the entire clip.
+Some filtering—like resizing in this example—may need to be put before any other filtering.
+At this stage, you can also come up with the default filters that need to be in a certain order, but will still be applied to the entire clip.
+If you can’t come up with anything suitable, don’t fret; you’ll have plenty more chances to filter later.

 Now that you have your common filtering down, you need to create some base filter chains.
 Go through some random scenes in your source and write down parts of the filtering that best suits those scenes.
 You should separate these as variables with proper names and sorting (group filters by their type) to keep everything neat and clean.
 If you do this part well, you will save yourself a lot of time later on, so take your time.
 At this point, your script should look something like this: